piratesjustarr/LMOP/Sessions/Session 2.md

 The very cavern trembled, its pillars crashing.
 Wave Echo Cave crumbled, consumed by the fight, Leaving destruction, in its wake, day and night.
-Survivors were few, as hope slipped away,
+Survivors were few, as hope slipped away.